google/json_serializable.dart/json_serializable/tool/readme/readme_template.md

 ## Setup

-To configure your project for the latest released version of, `json_serializable` see the [example].
+To configure your project for the latest released version of `json_serializable`, see the [example].

 ## Example